CRI-Biocore/scRNA-2025-Workshop3/README.md

 If you are interested in our services, please contact us at bioinformatics@bsd.uchicago.edu or me via yli22@bsd.uchicago.edu.

 Additionally, you can also submit a project request directly via [https://mycri.cri.uchicago.edu/](https://mycri.cri.uchicago.edu/) to initiate the analysis.

+> **Note:** Please share your feedback on topics you'd like to see covered, or any questions you have for our workshop learning series, either through [this survey link](https://mycri.cri.uchicago.edu/educations/trainings/77/survey/) or by emailing me at yli22@bsd.uchicago.edu.

 ---
 <!--